DSG-UniFE/ramp/deployment/README.md

 ## Run instructions

-* Download the latest RampStandAloneClient_YYYY-MM-DD.zip contained in this folder.
+* Download the latest RampStandAloneClient_YYYY-MM-DD.zip contained in `ramp/deployment` folder.
 * Extract the zip file in your desired location
 * Open a terminal in the extracted folder RampStandAloneClient_YYYY-MM-DD